smart-on-fhir/fhir-server-dashboard/README.md

 - Internet Explorer 10+
 - Microsoft Edge 14+

+## License
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Information
 Made by Asher Dale (@asherdale) in summer 2017 while interning at the Computational Health Informatics Program at Boston Children's Hospital with the SMART team.

-## License
-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.
+Thank you to Dan Gottlieb, Vlad Ignatov, and Alyssa White for all of your help!